Dear mama with normal children,

 His angst and outbursts as he goes through puberty.

-Every day I choose this holy, hard as hell, work
+Every day I choose this hard and holy work

 And it chose me.